microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/83.openai/README.md

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

-This bot include Open ai api and Azure OpenAI SDK
+This bot include Open AI API and Azure OpenAI SDK

 ## Prerequisites